sswam/allemande/doc/README-barbarella.md

 The word Allemande contains the letters LLM in that order.

-We have named our main protagonist Ally, short for Allemande, and evoking a sincere helper.
+We have named our main protagonist Ally, short for Allemanda, and evoking a sincere helper.

 ### Electric People

-- Ally, short for Allemande (a slow dance), with the letters LLM, and evoking a sincere helper (ally).
+- Ally, short for Allemanda (after Allemande, a slow dance), with the letters LLM, and evoking a sincere helper (ally).
+- Barbie, short for Barbarella (after the famous movie, and Electric Barbarella by Duran Duran), suggesting a lack of inhibitions; also contains LL.
 - Callam, a male name variant of Callum, with the letters LLM
+- Dav, after Leonardo da Vinci; the code name for GPT 3 is "davinci"
 - Emmy, after Emmy Noether, a famous scientist, and continuing OpenAI's naming convention: Ada, Babbage, Curie, DaVinci, Emmy
-- Dav, after Leonardo da Vinci; the code name for GPT 3 is "davinci"
 - Claud, short for Claude, the official name of Anthropic's large language model
 - Clia, short for Claudia, a female variant of Claude
 - Jaski, after Jaskier, the bard from the Witcher series